yactouat/kube-examples/README.md

 - the speed of recovery thanks to the definition of our system desired state (with a declarative configuration) in Kubernetes
 - the ability to hide infrastructure complexity in the cluster

+### node pool

+A node pool is a group of nodes within a cluster that all have the same configuration Custom node pools are useful when you need to schedule Pods that require more resources than others, such as more memory or more local disk space.

 ### nodes

 Kubernetes nodes are components where application pods actually run, they consist of a virtual or physical worker machines; so it makes sense to have at least two nodes on a Kubernetes cluster, in case of the aforementioned machines dies.
 Each node of a Kubernetes cluster must have a unique hostname and a unique MAC address.